UPDATE: 4/11/2019 – Now Available at Amazon and B&N in paperback and hardcover!

 With so many classic typefaces for graphic designers to peruse, it’s impossible to spend time with the BBOFC and not learn something new about a typeface you my already know well.
-And what about those other classic typefaces you’ve heard about, read about, seen in passing, but never got up close and personal with or have seen in unexpected font combinations?
+And what about those other classic typefaces you’ve heard about, read about, seen in passing, but never got up close and personal with or have seen in unexpected pairings?
 The BBOFC is a great tutor because the first page of each font chapter is focused on just one classic typeface.
 Perfect!

 Click on a sample for a close up…